freesewing/freesewing/markdown/dev/reference/api/config/hide/en.md

 The `hide` key in the pattern configuration file allow you to configure parts that should be hidden by default.
 *Hidden* means that they will be drafted, but not rendered.
-This is ypically used for a base part on which other parts are built.
+This is typically used for a base part on which other parts are built.

 Note that hidden parts will be rendered when the user requests to [only draft some parts of a pattern](/reference/api/settings/only)